NSW School of Languages logo

 • Students share an interactive document with their teacher to enable simultaneous feedback and development of student written work during class time.

-• Students are taught via face-to-face online web lessons lessons, according to what is available at the home school.
+• Students are taught via face-to-face online lessons lessons, according to what is available at the home school.
 Telephone lessons are also sometimes used for extra support.

 • Students receive 2 lessons per week (45-50 minutes each) either individually or in small groups.